blindnet-io/product-management/refs/high-level-conceptualization/README.md

 A [Privateform](../lexicon/RFC-Lexicon-2.md#privateform) includes the interface, the data structures and to them associated settings and logic allowing to capture [Data Captures](../lexicon/RFC-Lexicon-2.md#data-capture).

-Settings may include configurations related to delays of conservation and expiry of Data Captures, confidentiality and access rights to captured data, consent collection options, view/decrypt rights and similar.
+Settings MAY include configurations related to delays of conservation and expiry of Data Captures, confidentiality and access rights to captured data, Consent collection options, view/decrypt rights and similar.

 When a [Submitter](../lexicon/RFC-Lexicon-2.md#submitter) interacts with an instance of Privateform, a Data Capture is created.